Thursday, December 20, 2007

 God created forgiveness.

-[2] Reality also tells us there are fathers who have failed in the purity arena as well as having shortcomings in leading their families the way they should.
+Reality tells us that our daughters (and our sons) are having sex outside of marriage.
+Nearly 30% of teens are sexually active and the statistics rise the older teens get.[2]
+Reality also tells us there are fathers who have failed in the purity arena as well as having shortcomings in leading their families the way they should.
 The point of this is not to condemn those who have fallen but to remind those that God’s grace extends to every individual who has sinned.
 There is not a sin or sinner who is beyond the reach of God’s love and forgiveness.

 The way God provides forgiveness is through the death of his Son, Jesus Christ.
 For those who confess their sin, turn away from it and receive Jesus’ payment for sin into their life will be free from punishment and eternal condemnation of sin.
 It sounds simple and to some degree it is.
 Yet, one should never forget the tremendous price Jesus paid on the cross.